miklescotch/jekyll-now/_posts/2017-11-18-Css writing and css output.md

 so we have this div
-let's start to change it's initial css of course we can and would do this on Sketch by adding all style inside element but in our world we need to use classes - shorthands for styles - yeah it;s just a shorthand with id so it would look like this
+let's start to change it's initial css of course we can and would do this on Sketch by adding all style inside element but in our world we need to use classes - shorthands for styles - yeah it's just a shorthand with id so it would look like this
 ```